 Tips for the Trek

 - Wake up early – Getting up when the Sun does is a difficult business – believe me, I understand.
 The hike is long, especially for the first-timers, and you don’t want to be covering a major part of your journey in the scorching sun.
 Yes, the temperatures are mild at such heights – but the intensity of the sun is equally up there.

 - Homestays all the way – Airbnb along the way (if you’re taking breaks and making the journey a longer one).
 There are some beautiful properties in Barshaini and Tosh as well as in the smaller hamlets perched along the way.

 - Nakthan should be a pit stop – This village is so gorgeous and full of life – it will be a great point to rest those legs.
 Also, it is almost the midpoint in your trail – a perfect medley.
 Nom on some Maggi and Fresh Juice while you’re at it – won’t forget about it soon.

 - Kheerganga is all about its hot springs – Parvati Kund.
 Not visiting while there will be a sin!
 Also, imagine being in a “hot bath” out in the cool breeze, absorbing in the views of high mountains of Parvati Valley.
 Are you intrigued yet?
-It is an insane feeling – don’t miss out on this!
+It is a sick feeling – don’t miss out on this!